Spay/Neuter Your Pet

 - Provide your pet with a quiet place to recover indoors and away from other animals.

 - Prevent your pet from running and jumping for up to two weeks following surgery, or as long as your veterinarian recommends.

-- Prevent your pet from licking the incision site, which may cause infection, by distracting your pet with treats or by using an Elizabethan collar.
+- Prevent your pet from licking the incision site, which may cause infection, by using a well fitted Elizabethan collar.